harvester/docs/docs/vm/create-vm.md

             pod: {}
 ```

-Check the [API reference](../api/create-namespaced-virtual-machine) for full specifications.
+For more information, see the [API reference](../api/create-namespaced-virtual-machine).

 </TabItem>
 </Tabs>